By Paul d'Anjou, Twitch growth expert

 Was Powder.gg free?

-What does Powder AI do?
+What did Powder AI actually do?